ralphje/signify/docs/authenticode.rst

 ``1.3.6.1.4.1.311.3.3.1``), is added as nested :class:`authenticode.pkcs7.SignedData`
 object.

-This is transparently handled by the :attr:`AuthenticodeSignedData.countersigner` attribute, but note that this attribute can return two different types.
+This is transparently handled by the :attr:`AuthenticodeSignature.countersigner` attribute, but note that this attribute can return two different types.

 Nested signatures